Shoolini University Admissions 2025

-GATE Naval Architecture and Marine Engineering Syllabus 2026 - IIT Guwahati will release the GATE 2026 Naval Architecture and Marine Engineering on the official website.
-Candidates will be able to check the GATE Naval Architecture and Marine Engineering syllabus 2026 on this page once it is released.
+GATE Naval Architecture and Marine Engineering Syllabus 2026 - IIT Guwahati has released the GATE 2026 Naval Architecture and Marine Engineering on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE Naval Architecture and Marine Engineering syllabus 2026 on this page.
 The syllabus lists the topics that will be tested in the GATE exam.
-Knowledge of the GATE 2026 syllabus will help candidates allocate their time wisely and focus on the relevant topics to increase their chances of success in the exam.
-The authority will conduct the GATE 2026 exam online.
+Knowledge of the GATE 2026 syllabus helps candidates allocate their time wisely and focus on the relevant topics to increase their chances of success in the exam.
+The authority will conduct the GATE 2026 exam on February 7, 8, 14 and 15, 2026.
 Candidates can refer the GATE 2026 NM syllabus to know the important topics chapter-wise.

-The GATE Naval Architecture & Marine Engineering 2026 syllabus will include chapters such as Applied Mechanics and Structures, Fluid Mechanics and Marine Hydrodynamics, Naval Architecture and Ocean Engineering & Thermodynamics and Marine Engineering.
+The GATE Naval Architecture & Marine Engineering 2026 syllabus includes chapters such as Applied Mechanics and Structures, Fluid Mechanics and Marine Hydrodynamics, Naval Architecture and Ocean Engineering & Thermodynamics and Marine Engineering.
 Moreover, candidate must be aware of the GATE 2026 exam pattern to plan their preparation strategy.
-Aspirants can also refer to the various resources such as previous year question papers, referred books, and mock tests to enhance exam preparation for GATE 2026.

 The GATE 2026 General Aptitude syllabus is common for all 30 papers.
 Aspirants can check the GATE 2026 syllabus for General Aptitude (GA) below.